MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

 .. note::

-   The final build stage can be done outside MicroEJ SDK, and thus the BSP connection configuration is optional.
+   The final build stage to produce the executable file can be done outside MicroEJ SDK, and thus the BSP connection configuration is optional.

-   BSP connection configuration is required for the following cases:
+   BSP connection configuration is only required in the following cases:

    - Use MicroEJ SDK to produce the final executable file of a Mono-Sandbox Firmware (recommended).
+   - Use MicroEJ SDK to run a :ref:`MicroEJ Testsuite <testsuite>` on device.
    - Build a Multi-Sandbox Firmware.
-   - Run of a :ref:`MicroEJ Testsuite <testsuite>` on device.

 .. _bsp_connection_cases: